insitulabs/assessPrimers/README.md

 # assessPrimers
-PCR primer designing and evaluation tool developed in association with the [In Situ Lab](https://insitulabs.org/) initiative.
+A tool to aid PCR primer design and evaluation.
+Developed in association with the [In Situ Lab](https://insitulabs.org/) initiative.

 ## Documentation coming soon